-- 1. Based on the data we collected over the four days, plot an infiltration curve and determine the saturated infiltration rate for the Perc test (exercise A), the two turf plots at the research farm (exercise B) and the four turf plots as the golf course (exercise C).
-Use all four days of data to determine the average rates over the four days.
-Display the curves that you produce in addition to the determined saturated infiltration rate. - 2.
-Case Study: The Tompkins County Health Department wants you to evaluate our perc test site for the installation of septic and absorption field system.
+- 1. The Tompkins County Health Department wants you to evaluate our perc test site for the installation of septic and absorption field system.
 The soil series of the site is a Hudson-Collamer silt loam.
-Some things to keep in mind: - slopes greater than 15 percent are unacceptable - there must be at least four feet of usable soil (percolation rate faster than 60 min/inch) available above rock, unsuitable soil, or high seasonal ground water, for the installation of a conventional absorption field system - Soils with very rapid percolation rates (faster than one minute per inch) are not suitable for subsurface absorption systems unless the site is modified with less permeable soil to reduce the infiltration rate throughout the area to be used - The highest groundwater level has to be determined, including seasonal high groundwater level and type of water table - perched or apparent
+Some things to keep in mind: - slopes greater than 15 percent are unacceptable - there must be at least four feet of usable soil (percolation rate faster than 60 min/inch) available above rock, unsuitable soil, or high seasonal ground water, for the installation of a conventional absorption field system - Soils with very rapid percolation rates (faster than one minute per inch) are not suitable for subsurface absorption systems unless the site is modified with less permeable soil to reduce the infiltration rate throughout the area to be used - The highest groundwater level has to be determined, including seasonal high groundwater level and type of water table perched or apparent

-Based on the data we collected over the four days, use the previously plotted infiltration curve and determined the saturated infiltration rate to evaluate the site.
+Based on the data we collected evaluate our site.
 Comment on any additional information you need and why.

-3. Given your understanding of the effects of soil texture and structure on infiltration rates (Exercise B), how would you evaluate the infiltration rates in Exercise C. What, if any, soil management recommendations would you make?
+Given your understanding of the effects of soil texture and structure on infiltration rates (Exercise B), how would you evaluate the infiltration rates in Exercise C. What, if any, soil management recommendations would you make?